-- Posted by: Zara Mansur
+by Zara Mansur

 Business Intelligence is key to making businesses more agile, productive and effective.
 As businesses grow it becomes more difficult to manage data more effectively thereby unable to harness the true potential of data and make effective decision making.
-This being the leading reason why organizations are adopting business intelligent systems.
+This being the leading reason why organizations are adopting Business Intelligent systems.

 Microsoft has history of technological advancements in the field of IT.
 Keeping up with the tradition it has pioneered with the introduction of compelling analytics tool, Power BI.